 When comparing Melharfi vs GDevApp, the Slant community recommends GDevApp for most people.
 In the question“What are the best 2D game engines?”
-GDevApp is ranked 78th while Melharfi is ranked 96th.
+GDevApp is ranked 77th while Melharfi is ranked 103rd.
+The most important reason people chose GDevApp is:

 Ranked in these QuestionsQuestion Ranking